 1. Hit The Beach: A Serene Place

-With the sun peeking out giving one an opportunity to indulge in water activities in the port city.
-The two most visited beaches by tourists are the Lido San Francesco Beach and the Sun Beach.
-The golden shores of the beach run for a long stretch allowing visitors an opportunity to enjoy a water sport or a beach sport.
+The sun peeking out gives one an opportunity to indulge in water activities in the port city.
+The two beaches most visited by tourists are Lido San Francesco Beach and Sun Beach.
+The golden shores of the beach run for a long stretch,, allowing visitors to enjoy a water or beach sport.
 There are many sun loungers along the shores of the clear waters.
 The seashore is also lined with numerous boutiques, cafes and restaurants that serve appetising Puglia meals.

 2. Witness The Pizzica Dance: An Elegant Art